 5. Amazon Basics 48-Inch Single Door Metal Crate

-- Removable plastic base tray makes cleaning up after accidents easy
+- Removable plastic tray: Makes cleaning quick and easy

 6. New World 42-Inch Single Door Folding Metal Crate